 'I hardly like to offer you advice because it is intrusive, and because it is so difficult for one person to judge of another's character or circumstances.
-And please not to suppose that in giving it I think myself your superior in any way. reverse is the truth.
+And please not to suppose that in giving it I think myself your superior in any way.
+The reverse is the truth.

 'It always seems to me that the last ten years of life are the most important of all (and for myself I build my hopes entirely on what I can do in them).
 I sometimes fear that you are allowing yourself to be crushed by personal misfortunes -some very real, like the loss of dear Lady Augusta, which I shall never cease to lament, but others partly fanciful, like this matter of the Prince Imperial, which does not affect you in any important manner.
 Will you not shake them off and fix your mind exclusively on higher things?
 I really believe that this "expulsive power" is necessary for your happiness.
 I am certain that your talents are as good as ever, and your experience far greater.
 I am not flattering you when I say that you are the most distinguished clergyman in the Church of England, and could do more than any one towards the great work of placing religion on a rational basis.
-If you can accomplish this task you may effect more good and have a much ture to reprint it here for the vol. i. pp. 99, 166 ff., 389.

-1 This letter is printed in Dean light which it throws on Jowett's Stanley's Letters, p.
+If you can accomplish this task you may effect more good and have a much light which it throws on Jowett's Stanley's Letters, p.
 442; but I ven- attitude towards his friend.
 Cf. more enduring fame than any bishop or archbishop of the English Church.